gfldex/raku-shell-piping/README.md

 await $proc.start;
 ```

-It is not the resposibility of `px` to actually do anthing with the resulting
+It is not the resposibility of `px` to actually do anything with the resulting
 `Proc::Async` instance.

 ### `multi infix:<|»>` and `multi infix:«|>>»`